How should government balance intellectual property with reproducible research in order to enable efficient digital innovation?

 Why might this be relevant?

-The project aims to develop efficient IP licensing tools for market uptake and societal value creation, aligning with the question on balancing intellectual property with reproducible research for digital innovation.
+The project aims to develop a scenario-based licensing tool-box for efficient IP licensing, which directly addresses the question of balancing intellectual property with reproducible research for digital innovation.

 The need for an evidence based legal and regulatory understanding of rapidly evolving digital technologies and industry structures is acute.
 Science, technology and creative economy policy are intertwined in complex ways...